ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

     .To(userService => userService.List());
 ```

-The title can be used for generating different kinds of documentation for your project.
+The description can be used for generating different kinds of documentation for your project.

-Take a look at the `Configure` statement to set descriptions of multiple actions.
+Take a look at the `Configure` statement to set description of multiple actions.

 ### Grouping Fluent Actions